morrowwolf/Barony13/.github/CONTRIBUTING.md

 				code
 ```

-The use of this is not allowed in this project as it makes finding definitions via full text searching next to impossible.
+Coding for this game involves doing a lot of file searching for the definitions of specific procs and objects.
+Doing this means that if you need to search the entire 500-file codebase for ``datum/datum1/proc/proc1()``, it's pretty much next to impossible.
 The only exception is the variables of an object may be nested to the object, but must not nest further.

 The previous code made compliant: